mohitks77/linkVault-UI/README.md

 # pastebin-UI

-This repository contains the frontend for a Pastebin-like application — a lightweight UI built with Vite and React.
-This README explains the architecture topic-by-topic so contributors and maintainers can quickly understand how the app is organized.
+This repo contains the code for the UI part of pastebin like application.
+This application supports file (.pdf) and text sharing with multiple possible parameters (passwords, max views, download limits etc).

 ## Project Overview